Des Moines is latest to pull liquor license from Steve McFadden

-A liquor license renewal request for the Tipsy Crow Tavern in Des Moines’ Court Avenue district was denied tonight by City Council.
-This makes the second such request by controversial bar owner, Steve McFadden, to be denied by a city in the metro this month.
+DES MOINES, Iowa — A liquor license renewal request for the Tipsy Crow Tavern in Des Moines’ Court Avenue district was denied Monday night by the City Council.
+This makes the second such request by controversial bar owner Steve McFadden to be denied by a city in the metro this month.

 Two weeks ago, the West Des Moines City Council refused to renew the liquor license for McFadden’s Grumpy Goat Tavern on Mills Civic Parkway.
 McFadden has since appealed that decision to the Iowa Alcoholic Beverages Division and the Grumpy Goat is, as of this writing, still serving alcohol.